tumaer/SciML/_sources/lecture/cc-2-optimization.md

 (Source: [classic.d2l.ai](https://classic.d2l.ai/chapter_optimization/gd.html))

-If we now consider the case where we do not only have a one-dimensional (objective) function, but instead a function f s.t.
+If we now consider the case where we do not only have a one-dimensional (objective) function but instead a function f s.t.

 $$f: \mathbb{R}^{d} \rightarrow \mathbb{R}$$